Offer worksheet

 - Chapter 7 — Step 5 Property — where the three triangulation inputs come from.

-- Chapter 8 — Offer + Negotiation — the private-treaty negotiation script.
+- Chapter 8 — Offer + Negotiation — the private-treaty offer script.

 - Chapter 9 — Auction — the auction-bid-ladder workflow uses the same triangulation logic.